McCaul threatens State Department with subpoena over Afghanistan documents

 “From its broader January 12 request, the Committee identified on January 30 three highly specific immediate priority items that are well-known to the Department,” McCaul wrote in the letter.

-Critics have blamed the U.S. intelligence community and the Biden administration for failing to identify the warning signs that the internationally-backed government in Kabul would collapse and having little to no plan in place to evacuate Americans and Afghan allies.
+Critics have blamed the U.S. intelligence community and the Biden administration for failing to identify the warning signs that the internationally backed government in Kabul would collapse, and for having little to no plan in place to evacuate Americans and Afghan allies.

 A suicide bombing that killed 13 U.S. service members, and wounded scores of others, at the Kabul international airport in the chaos of evacuations was viewed as a fatal security failure.